pratikcr7/CNN_Assignment_Melanoma/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by UPGRAD under EPGP Program in Mahcine Learning.
+- This project was inspired by UPGRAD under EPGP Program in Machine Learning.

 ## Contact